Tiantian-Han/bfp_quant/README.md

 # Neural Network Training with MX-Compatible Formats

-This repository includes Jupyter notebooks showcasing the integration of the MX PyTorch Emulation Library for quantization of ML Models
+This repository includes Jupyter notebooks showcasing the integration of the MX PyTorch Emulation Library for quantization of ML Models.

 ## Overview of Notebooks